Can thorium power a car?

 To this day, the closest we’ve ever come to a nuclear car is the Ford Nucleon, a 1958 scale model concept car that would’ve used a nuclear reactor paired with a steam engine (much like nuclear submarines or icebreakers).
 For now, then, nuclear cars remain thoroughly unfeasible.
 They might not always be so, though.

-READ ALSO: What is love explanation?
+READ ALSO: What is the basis of economics?

 Is uranium used in electric cars?